marcelomathias/lite-vanillajs-upload/README.md

 ## TO-DO list

-Beautifully wrap some gift can be exhausting, sometimes.
-Despite that, I couldn't wait for it!
+Beautifully wrap a toughtful gift can be exhausting, sometimes.
+Despite of that, I couldn't wait for it!
 Fortunatelly, we can do some polishing as we go.

-Things what I wanna do very soon:
+Things what I wanna accomplish very soon:

 * Equalize language in names of functions and variables
 * Figure out how to serve some back-end multipart service under https :\